October 2016 entry

 Oil and Gas (NERC Centre for Doctoral Training)

-The University is a core partner in the UK's first Doctoral Training Centre in Oil and Gas.
+The University is a core partner in the UK’s first Centre for Doctoral Training in Oil and Gas.
 We expect to have three studentships available for 2016 entry in Oxford.

 For these studentships, we can consider Home and EU applicants.
 International applicants can only be considered if they are able to cover the fee differential.